TeselaGen/openVectorEditor/README.md

 		//UMD only:
 		editor.close() //this calls reactDom.unmountComponent at the node you passed as the first arg },
+	onPreviewModeFullscreenClose: () => {}, //user defined handler for tracking when fullscreen is closed from preview mode
 	showReadOnly: false, //default true
   disableSetReadOnly: true, //default false
 	onSave: function(event, sequenceDataToSave, editorState, onSuccessCallback) {